NIS Recruitment 2020/2021 Portal - How to Apply for Nigerian Immigration

 About NIS Recruitment 2020

-The Nigeria immigration service recruitment 2020 is a recruitment that takes place on cdfipb.careers the official site of Nigeria Immigration Service.
+The Nigeria immigration service recruitment 2020 is a recruitment that takes place on www.immigrationrecruitment.org.ng the official site of Nigeria Immigration Service.

 Nigeria Immigration Service (NIS) Recruitment Requirements 2020: